kbenoit/coursepack-bookdown/readme.md

 The manuscript of class MY451 is stored in files with the extension `.Rmd`.
 One file per chapter.
 That means you'll find twelve Rmd files in your newly "cloned" project folder.
 The beginning of the course pack, in this case the preface, is stored in `index.Rmd`.
 The ten subject chapters plus the appendix are stored in numbered Rmd files.
 The number of these chapter manuscript files accord to the order you want those chapters to be in in the course pack.

-To make changes to the course pack manuscript go ahead and open one of the Rmd files.
+To make changes to the course pack manuscript go ahead and open one of the Rmd files with a text editor of your choice.
+Make sure to disable soft line wrapping in your editor for the Rmd files to display correctly.
 If you are familiar with how those manuscript files looked before, you'll notice a stark difference.
 As opposed to the old manuscript files, the new ones before you are visually coherent and human-readable.
-That is because they rely on an authoring convention called Markdown.^[More specifically, Pandoc-flavored Markdown.]
+That is because they rely on an authoring convention called Markdown.
+More specifically, Pandoc-flavored Markdown.

 ### Markdown